 - A history of the applicant’s business/organisation; and

 - A copy of a recent annual report of the applicant’s business/organisation (where applicable)

-Use of the word ‘Royal’ in organisational names or in business is an offence under the Flags, Emblems and Names Protection Act 1981 if it does not have the express authorisation of the Queen or the Governor-General.
-Other words that claim or imply the patronage of the Queen or another member of the Royal Family are similarly protected, and their use requires the express authorisation of the Queen.
+Use of the word ‘Royal’ in organisational names or in business is an offence under the Flags, Emblems and Names Protection Act 1981 if it does not have the express authorisation of the King or the Governor-General.
+Other words that claim or imply the patronage of the King or another member of the Royal Family are similarly protected, and their use requires the express authorisation of the King.